 The sadist in you secretly longs for cold-hearted, brutal rejection.
-A girl hasn’t killed your soul and identity in one sentence for as long as you can remember.
+A girl hasn’t decimated your soul and identity in one sentence for as long as you can remember.
 And that just doesn’t feel right.

 You’re Scared You’ll Turn into an Annoying Fake Hippy

 Oh, do tell me about that time you ‘found yourself’ while listening to Bob Marley in a guesthouse in Pai.
-You must be sooo ‘spiritual.’
+You must be so ‘spiritual.’
 Is that a Che Guevara t-shirt that you’re wearing?

 Real hippies practice what they preach – love, peace and tolerance.
 Fake hippies of SEA are insufferable champagne idealists.
 Their four-cars-on-the-drive family usually paid for their trip – but they conveniently think that “money is evil” and that everything that you do is beneath them.